Book cover

 9.3 Refactoring Practice

-After describing various refactorings in the previous section, let’s now discuss how to adopt the practice of refactoring in real software projects.
+After describing various refactorings in the previous section, let’s now discuss how to implement the practice of refactoring in real software projects.

 First, successful refactoring depends on the existence of good tests, particularly unit tests.
 Without tests, making changes in a system becomes risky, especially when these changes do not add new functionalities or correct bugs, as is the case with refactorings.
 John Ousterhout emphasizes the importance of tests during refactoring activities (link, Section 19.3):